PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 {: style="font-size: 100%; text-align: center;"}

 ## Other
-* In Noah's second tutorial, Phillip will add have a question at the end of the tutorial asking the user to draw the conclusion on their own.
+* In Noah's second tutorial, Phillip will have a question at the end of the tutorial asking the user to draw the conclusion on their own.

 * In the results section, should say something about their being practical limitations to how much we can increase the reaction producing *Y*, which provides a trade-off hence why the reaction rate isn't higher.